Basking in the hot Texas sun along the interstate in San Antonio is the Rush Truck Center and Peterbilt dealership—the ...

 The SunSpec Alliance recently introduced a method to achieve NEC 2017 module-level shutdown compliance through the use of power line communications (PLC).
 Titled the SunSpec Communication Signal for Rapid Shutdown Interoperability Specification, this open standard is designed to lower integration costs and deliver a variety of interoperable products to PV professionals.
 More than 30 companies actively contributed to the development of this particular standard, including SMA.

-The CORE1 PV inverter and the TS4-R-F module-level devices combine to ensure PV systems comply with the latest 2017 NEC rapid shutdown requirements.
+The CORE1 PV inverter and the module-level shutdown devices combine to ensure PV systems comply with the latest 2017 NEC rapid shutdown requirements.
 The CORE1’s industry leading safety features have been further enhanced with support for the new SunSpec PLC signal for module-level rapid shutdown.
-Based on this industry standard, the Sunny Tripower CORE1 and SMA’s new TS4-R-F device provide the most reliable, cost-effective solution to achieve compliance with 2017 NEC module-level rapid shutdown requirements in commercial rooftop systems.
+Based on this industry standard, the Sunny Tripower CORE1 and SunSpec certified shutdown devices provide the most reliable, cost-effective solution to achieve compliance with 2017 NEC module-level rapid shutdown requirements in commercial rooftop systems.

 When connected to the AC grid, the CORE1 inverter transmits the SunSpec PLC signal over the connected PV string conductors.